 What Is the 10% Savings Rule?

-The 10% savings rule states that you should save about 10% of your income for retirement.
+The 10% savings rule is a guideline for how much of your gross income you should set aside for retirement.
 If you have no idea how much to save, it gives you a starting point, but it isn't a one-size-fits-all rule.
-You should treat it as more of a general guideline.

 When the 10% Savings Rule Doesn't Work